periodo/periodo-website/change-policy.md

 There must be at least one `dcterms:spatial` value.
 New `dcterms:spatial` values may be added, and existing ones may be removed, at any time.

-## Changes to temporal intervals of period definitions
+## Changes to temporal intervals of periods

 ### `skos:prefLabel`